Academic Services

 It is the responsibility of all students to:

-• Meet with their academic advisor at least once per semester.
+• Meet with their advisors at least once per semester.

-• Read and respond to all emails sent from academic and faculty advisors in a timely manner.
+• Read and respond to all emails sent from advisors in a timely manner.

-• Be prepared for meetings with their academic and faculty advisor.
+• Be prepared for meetings with their advisors.

 • Learn to read and use the degree audit; become familiar with graduation requirements; fulfill all degree requirements.